Tinformant/pythia/README.md

     * Expect first email saying "OpenStack Instance Setting Up" right after cluster creation
     * Second email will arive about 1.5 hour later saying "OpenStack Instance Finished Setting Up"
 ### Creating Search Space
+**Manifest is synonym for search space.**
-1. Run some workload with all the instrumentation enabled.
-For OpenStack, this workload is in the script ```/local/tracing-pythia/workloads/offline_profiling.sh``` You probably need to manually pull the latest version of the code to get the script.
+1. Running some workload with all the instrumentation enabled: for OpenStack, this workload is in the script ```/local/tracing-pythia/workloads/offline_profiling.sh``` May need to manually pull the latest version of the code to get the script.
 2. This script generates a list of trace_ids in the file ~/offline_profiling.sh.
 3. Use cargo run manifest <path/to/trace/ids> to generate the manifest.
 It is stored in /opt/stack/manifest.json.